iam-git-shashank/NextCloud/README.md

 - **MinIO**: S3-compatible object storage solution for managing file uploads and downloads.
 - **PostgreSQL**: Used for storing metadata and relational data.
 - **TypeORM**: ORM for managing PostgreSQL database interactions.
-- **Microservices Architecture**: IAM, Data, and Metadata services are designed to be independent, making the system scalable and maintainable.
+- **Microservices Architecture**: Auth, Data, and Metadata services are designed to be independent, making the system scalable and maintainable.

 ## Nest App workflow